-Lay the pump on its side with the pipe plug (5) facing up.
-Clean any dirt from around the plug and remove it.
-Remove the seal cavity drain plug (6), and install a short 3/8-inch NPT nipple in the hole.
+Lay the pump on its side with the pipe plug (11) facing up.
+Clean any dirt from around the plug.
+Remove the seal cavity drain plug (12), and install a short 3/8-inch NPT nipple in the hole.
 Tip the pump and drain the seal oil into a clean container.
 Inspect the oil for water, dirt, or cloudy condition which could indicate lower seal failure or poor gasket seal.